 Complement your core.

-- Maximizes the insights of lead portfolio manager Bill Eigen and his proven team of absolute return investors with niche market expertise.
+- Lead portfolio manager Bill Eigen maximizes the insights of his proven team of absolute return investors with niche market expertise.

 Total return assumes reinvestment of income.

 The cap on annual operating expenses is guaranteed in a fee waiver contract with the investment advisor, administrator and distributor.
 The cap does not extend to acquired fund costs, dividend expenses relating to short sales, interest, taxes, extraordinary expenses and expenses related to the Board of Trustees' deferred compensation plan.
 The cap may be modified or discontinued after 6/30/2017.
 "Total reductions" includes all applicable fee waivers and expense reimbursements.

 Mutual funds have fees that reduce their performance: indexes do not.
 You cannot invest directly in an index.

 The Bloomberg Barclays U.S. Universal Index represents the U.S. Aggregate Index, the U.S. High-Yield Corporate Index, the 144A Index, the Eurodollar Index, the Emerging Markets Index, and the non-ERISA portion of the CMBS Index.